 No matter where you source your data, be sure to keep careful records.
 The best and most reliable infographics include citations that add extra credibility and help your audience learn more about topics of interest.

 Once you’ve done your research and gathered your data, it’s time to turn the information into a visual story.
 If you have at least entry-level design skills and you feel comfortable trying your hand at a DIY project, you can search for basic infographic software or packs that contain essential vectors, icons, and graphics.
-These resources give you everything you need to create infographics from scratch:
+These resources give you everything you need to start creating infographics online from scratch:

 As you’re developing infographics from scratch, be sure to keep some best practices in mind.
 First, although you might feel tempted to include as many graphics and as much detail as possible, don’t overcrowd your infographic.
 Always leave ample breathing room so your audience doesn’t feel overwhelmed.
 Next, remember that infographics can be confusing if they don’t start or stop at obvious points.
 Create a clear path that your audience should follow to digest the information, even going so far as to include arrows or numbers as guides.